Updated on November 22, 2023 by Julie McCool

 5. Celebrate with Santa at Mosaic District

 Another popular holiday tree lighting takes place the day after Thanksgiving at the Mosaic District in Merrifield.
 The fun kicks off when Santa arrives in a Fire Truck Parade.
-Then bundle up for an evening showing of The Grinch on the big screen at Strawberry Park.
+Then, bundle up for fun live performances at Strawberry Park.

 6. Glide at NoVA Ice Skating Rinks

 The weather is finally cold enough for a day or night glide at Northern VA ice skating rinks.
 Outdoor rinks are open all Thanksgiving Weekend in Old Town Manassas, Reston, Pentagon Row, and more.
-At Cameron Run's Ice & Lights you can capture sparkly holiday pics then take a spin on the ice.
 After your skate, warm up at nearby restaurants and shops.

 8. Take a Washington DC Day Trip

 One of the best holiday events in Washington DC opens on Thanksgiving Day and it's free to attend.
-Seasons Greenings returns to the National Botanic Garden in 2022 with an outdoor model train display and more.
-Inside the conservatory, check out the gorgeous models of DC museums and monuments created with natural elements.
+Seasons Greenings returns to the National Botanic Garden in 2023 with an outdoor model train display and indoor Poinsettia display.
+Also inside the conservatory, check out the gorgeous models of DC museums and monuments created with natural elements.

 9. Tour Mount Vernon by Candlelight